benjaminjacobberg/mq-tool/README.md

 SUMMARY
 -------

-A simple web application tool for IBM MQ that allows you to easily put a message on a queue.
+This is a very simple web application for performing basic operations on a queue.

-(I made this during my lunch break, so please don't be too harsh on my code.)
+Current Operations:
+- Put a message
+- List messages
+- Get a message

+TODO Operations:
+- Delete a message

+TODO Enhancements:
+- Retreive message properties and headers
+- Set property and header values when putting a message on a queue